In Seattle, Blink-182 turned back the clock — for better and worse

 What’s my age, again?

-Blink-182 were powering through one pop-punk burner after another, a virtually sold-out Climate Pledge Arena crowd hanging on every symbol crash and speedball harmony.
+Blink-182 were powering through one pop-punk burner after another, a virtually sold-out Climate Pledge Arena crowd hanging on every cymbal crash and speedball harmony.
 With the backward-capped guitarist/singer Tom DeLonge rejoining the band last fall after nearly a decade away, the band celebrated the reunion of its classic lineup with an onslaught of turn-of-the-millennium heyday material, pausing only to make fun of each other or call the audience’s attention to Travis Barker’s thunderous drumming.

 Somewhere between the back-to-back blitz of “Dysentery Gary” and “Dumpweed” — fan favorites off 1999’s star-making “Enema of the State” album — this under-slept dad with a lower back thing once again felt like a high-school sophomore searching for culture in whatever Carson Daly and his painted fingernail were serving on “Total Request Live” after school.